Setting prices is an ongoing battle.

 Money received = Employer + Time Worked

 This equation does not apply to business owners.
-They must use another one to determine their value.
+Instead, they must use another one to determine their value.

 The Business Revenue Equation

 When you became a business owner, the way you earn money changed.
-The Employee Revenue Equation was replaced with the Business Revenue Equation:
+You must now replace the Employee Revenue Equation with the Business Revenue Equation:

 Differentiation + Perceived Value = Money received